-45 Officials
+46 Officials

-45.1 Referees

-45.1.1 Number of Required Referees
+- 46.1 Referees - 46.1.1 Number of Required Referees

-Goalball competition requires a minimum of six (6) referees per venue.
-For the Paralympic Games, a minimum of twelve (12) referees are required unless otherwise negotiated by the Technical Delegate.
+Goalball competition requires a minimum of 8 referees per venue.
+For the Paralympic Games, a minimum of 12 referees are required unless otherwise negotiated by the Technical Delegate.
 Regional and World Championship requirements are to be determined by the Technical Delegate in consultation with the Organising Committee.

-- 45.1.2 Appointment of Referees - 45.1.2.1 For Paralympic Games, World Championships, Regional Championships and other IBSA-sanctioned tournament, referees will be appointed subject to approval by the IBSA Goalball Subcommittee. - 45.1.2.2 No more than two referees from any country may be selected to referee at any Paralympic Games or World Championships.
-No more than three referees from any country will be appointed to referee any Regional Championships. - 45.1.2.3 No referee will officiate a game in which their own nation is taking part. - 45.1.3 Certification of Referees
+- 46.1.2 Appointment of Referees - 46.1.2.1 For Paralympic Games, World Championships, Regional Championships and other IBSA-sanctioned tournament, referees will be appointed subject to approval by the IBSA Goalball Sport Committee. - 46.1.2.2 No more than two referees from any country may be selected to referee at Paralympic Games or IBSA sanctioned championships. - 46.1.3 Certification of Referees have an IBSA Level-3 certification.
+For Regional Championships and Youth World Championships all referees must have at minimum an IBSA Level-2 certification.
+For all other IBSA-sanctioned tournaments, all referees must have an IBSA Level-1 certification.

 At IBSA-sanctioned tournaments, all referees must have the appropriate IBSA certification.
-For Paralympic Games and World Championships, all referees must have Level three (3) certification.
-For Regional Championships and Youth World Championships all referees must have minimum Level two (2) certification.
-For all other IBSA-sanctioned tournaments, all referees must have Level one (1) certification.
+For Paralympic Games and World Championships, all referees must

-45.2 Ten (10) Seconds Timers
+46.2 Ten Second Timers

-In IBSA-sanctioned tournaments, ten second timers must have the same level certification as per the referees for the same event.
+In IBSA-sanctioned tournaments, 10 second timers must have the same level certification as per the referees for the same event.

-45.3 Table Officials
+46.3 Table Officials